omahs/imx-docs/docs/main/learn/designing-an-nft-drop/understanding-launch-mechanics.md

 Whether you under-price or not, it's critical to know (or at the very least, approximate) the market price for your assets.
 In order of preference, we suggest determining the market price using the following tactics:

-1. First principles: calculating the price of your NFT based on the value it gives to the customer, e.g. yield-based for ROI generating assets
+1. First principles: calculating the price of your NFT based on the value it gives to the customer
 2. Project history: calculating the price of your NFTs based on data from demand for previous launches or current secondary trading volume
 3. Community feedback: directly or indirectly ask your community how much they'd be willing to pay.
 You can ask for expressions of interest, conduct polls, or monitor community chatter
 4. Market comparison: comparing the success of analogous drops in the market.
 For this to work, it's important to compare launches with similar NFT utility, launch mechanics, and community size.

 # Scarcity

-Scarcity drives excitement and FOMO, which seasoned web3 players will know is a driver of success in the space.
+Scarcity drives excitement and FOMO, which seasoned Web3 players will know is a driver of success in the space.
 Conversely, over-supply risks losing (or worse, never gaining) sale momentum which can be disastrous.
 Scarcity comprises the number of available NFTs for a given drop and how distribution is phased.

 ## Available NFTs

 Availability should be used as input based on community size/demand to engineer a sellout.
-In the absence of quantitative indication of demand from the community, a drop of no more than double community size is a reasonable start.
+In the absence of quantitative indication of demand from the community, a drop of no more than double community size might be a reasonable start for some projects.

 ### Volume cap